 Current and aspiring data scientists can both benefit from the courses and programs offered by NYCDSA.
-The bootcamp is more focused on people who are looking to start from the very beginning of their data science career, but the mastery and intermediate classes can be helpful for data scientists looking to advance their skills.
+The bootcamp is for people who are looking to start from the very beginning of their data science career.
+But, the mastery and intermediate classes can be helpful for data scientists looking to advance their skills.

 What does NYC Data Science Academy cost?
 How much work is involved?

 The courses at NYCDSA are not inexpensive.
 The bootcamp prep course, which combines 3 courses, costs $5,000.
 On their own, courses cost between $1,435 and $2,800.
 The bootcamps cost $17,600 and a $5,000 deposit is required upon acceptance.